• Voor 17 uur besteld, dezelfde dag verzonden!

 Practical: always place heavy decorations (stones, ceramics) on the ground and then place ground cover around it, so that nothing can shift when digging underneath.

-Here's how to do it efficiently
+Here's how to approach it practically

-• Maintenance: Sift weekly, remove wet spots.
+• Maintenance: Sift weekly, remove wet spots and top up where necessary.

 • Greens: small amounts (e.g., leafy greens, bell peppers, a small piece of carrot).
 Build up gradually.